rickybulalakaw/Laravel-with-Admin-Template/README.md

 * NPM and
 * MySQL

+*Reminder: This option runs Laravel without other services available in the Docker option, such as Mailpit and PHPMYADMIN.*

 1. Clone the repository in your machine.

 Depending on your operating system, you may need to change ownership and access rights of files in your folder to allow write.